 According to EPA, the City of Sugarland adhered to drinking water regulations based on public health from April 2019 to March 2021.
-Sugar Land’s water was chosen as the Best Tasting Water in the U. S by the American Water Works Association’s (AWWA) on June 11, 2019 during the Annual Conference and Exposition or ACE19.
+Sugar Land’s water was chosen as the Best Tasting Water in the U. S by the American Water Works Association (AWWA) on June 11, 2019, during the Annual Conference and Exposition or ACE19.
 It was also named the 2nd best tasting water in North America.

-Unfortunately, a good taste does not mean the water is free from contaminants.
+Unfortunately, good taste does not mean the water is free from contaminants.
 EPA’s assessment for the January 2021 – March 2021 quarter shows that the water meets the health-based drinking water standards.
 Here’s where the EWG comes in.
 After noting that water that has passed the legal standards still contains contaminants, EWG scientists work at collecting and analyzing tap water quality data.
 Users of public water systems receive up-to-date analyses of pollutants in tap water after comparing the data with EWG guidelines.

 What the Data Shows

 According to data from the EWG database, there were 39 total contaminants found in the City of Sugarland water.
 Sadly, 17 of the 39 pollutants had levels beyond the EWG’s health recommendations.
 They are: